marcin-chwedczuk/_blog/_posts/2019-12-17-binary-to-gray-algorithm-explained.md

 |            111|            100|
 {% endhighlight %}

-N+1-bit Gray code can be easily constructed from N-bit Gray code using the following process:
+`N+1`-bit Gray code can be easily constructed from `N`-bit Gray code using the following process:

 ![Making N+1-bit Gray code from N-bit Gray code](assets/images/2019-12-17/gn1.svg)

-This also explains why this variant of Gray code is often called reflected binary Gray code.
+This variant of Gray code is often called reflected binary Gray code.
 The "Vertical Flip" step is nothing else than creating a mirror image of the code in vertical direction.

-The above process with the fact that 1-bit Gray code is just `0` and `1` allows us to write a recursive algorithm for converting binary to Gray.
+The above process, with the fact that `1`-bit Gray code consists just of values `0` and `1`, allows us to write a recursive algorithm for converting between corresponding binary and Gray code values.

 #### Recursive algorithm

-I will use pseudocode here.
-We will define a function `G(nbits, n)` that returns `nbits`-bit Gray code counterpart for number `n`. `n` must, of course, be in range `0` .. `2**(nbits-1)` (where `**` means power).
+We will define a function `G(nbits, n)` that returns `n`th `nbits`-bit Gray code value.
+`n` must be in range `0` .. `2**nbits - 1`
+(where `**` means power).

 For `nbits` equal to 1 this is trivial:
 {% highlight no-highlight %}
 func G(nbits, n) {